What we do / Community Climate & Nature Action / Bristol network and advocates

 Lockleaze Neighbourhood Trust

-Emma has been working on the disability strand of the Community Climate & Nature Action Project.
+Emma works on the disability strand of the Community Climate & Nature Action Project.
 She has a background in climate activism and creative writing.
 In her spare time Emma enjoys writing, improv and painting.

 Emma Geen